rockthejvm/rockthejvm-site/src/content/articles/cats-effect-3-introduction-to-fibers.md

 A fiber can terminate in one of 3 states:

-- successfully, with a value (wrapped in IO, see example above)
+- Successfully, with a value (wrapped in IO, see example above)
-- as a failure, wrapping an exception
+- As a failure, wrapping an exception
-- cancelled, which is neither
+- Cancelled, which is neither

 Let's see how a fiber can fail with an exception: